DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 In addition to the powerful ``#meta`` mode described above, there are a few additional blueprint modes that become useful when you are sharing your blueprints with others or managing complex blueprint sets.
-Instead of mapping tile positions to map modifications and keystroke sequences like the basic modes do, these "blueprints" have specialized, higher-level uses:
+Instead of mapping tile positions to map modifications like the basic modes do, these "blueprints" have specialized, higher-level uses:

 ==============  ===========
 Blueprint mode  Description
 ==============  ===========
-notes           Display long messages, such as help text or blueprint
+config          Play back key sequences that are not related to map tiles notes           Display long messages, such as help text or blueprint
                 walkthroughs
 aliases         Define aliases that can be used by other ``#query`` blueprints